stackrox/stackrox/README.md

 [![CircleCI][circleci-badge]][circleci-link]
 [![Coverage Status][coveralls-badge]][coveralls-link]

-# StackRox Container Security Platform
+# StackRox Kubernetes Security Platform

-The StackRox Container Security Platform performs a risk analysis of the container environment, delivers visibility and runtime alerts, and provides recommendations to proactively improve security by hardening the environment.
+The StackRox Kubernetes Security Platform performs a risk analysis of the container environment, delivers visibility and runtime alerts, and provides recommendations to proactively improve security by hardening the environment.
 StackRox integrates with every stage of container lifecycle: build, deploy and runtime.